Supporting the Postgraduate Learner in the Medical Workplace CPD4707

 This module is suitable for dentists, medical consultants, non-consultant career-grade doctors, public health professionals and higher speciality trainees.
 It is appropriate for those who are currently an Educational Supervisor or aspire to take on this role soon, for example, those at ST5 or ST6.

-What are the key aims of the programme?
+What are the key aims of the module?

 • To provide a knowledge base, including theories of supervision, feedback and assessment for making critical judgements within the medical workplace.